BauerFike/dynabox/README.md

 ###orderBy
 Order the options by one of its properties.
-The combobox gets re-rendered immediately with the desired order unless render is set to false (true by default).
+The dropdown gets re-rendered immediately with the desired order unless render is set to false (true by default).

 Note: the options will keep to be sorted by the given option even after new renderings (ie: even after adding new values).